-In Los Angeles, the center of all media, there is a brand name that comes synonymous with the underground EDM culture scene.
+In Los Angeles, the center of all media outside of New York, there is a brand name that comes synonymous with the underground EDM culture scene.
 Hit up a dance club or a festival and you’d be hard-pressed to not find their influence in some way or the other—be it a t-shirt on someone’s back, a sticker on the wall to an event.
 Producers and DJs from the old school appeal to them, everyone seems to mention them; we’re talking Gotta Dance Dirty.
 A group of individuals, whom not only perpetuate the new electronic music scene to the masses, but participate in its expansion.
 What was once a blog has become more.
 Not only a source of free music trade, EDM downloads and posts, but also a strong influence in the way we experience electronic music in LA.
 From house music and beyond, Gotta Dance Dirty have represented a new wave of the Internet literary experience.
 A blog which has gone beyond itself.
 Where the brand uniquely has developed events, apparel, and been responsible for showcasing up and coming talent to the masses.
 All of their accomplishments have started to make the music industry take notice.

 I entered the Gotta Dance Dirty headquarters located adjacent LAX, where every couple minutes we would see a large passenger jet either taking off or landing, which seemed representative of the vibe in which the organization carried.
 I was able to sit down with founders, Jonah Berry and Trevor Moffit.
 Here’s our chat…

 For our Magnetic Readers, how did you guys get started?
 From what I understand Jonah you were at UCSB while Trevor was at LMU in LA, how did you guys get together?